 Then, create a list of these skills and make sure managers are aware of what their team members are expected to know and how knowledgeable they are supposed to be.

 3) Identify What Skills Employees Already Have

 Now that you have a clear idea of your business priorities and the required skills in each position, you'll need to evaluate if the people in those positions are well equipped to do their jobs.
-Don’t assume your employees know what they should.
-Even long time employees may have skill gaps due to not needing certain skills on a regular basis or because their job has become specialized.
+Don’t assume your employees know what they should do.
+Even long-time employees may have skill gaps due to not needing certain skills on a regular basis or because their job has become specialized.